GregoryLab/HAMR/README.txt

-HAMR takes a bam file that has been sorted with redundant reads removed and generates a HAMR predicted_mods.txt output
+HAMR takes in a coordinate-sorted BAM file (reads should be mapped with m>0 mismatches: patterns of mismatches will be used to detect and predict identity of modifications).
+HAMR outputs predicted in mods.txt.

+NOTE: Only continuous, un-interrupted read alignments will be used.
+Any spliced aligments should be resolved (e.g, by splitting) before running HAMR (spliced alignments in BAM (if any) will be ignored).
+Alignments with insertion/deletions will be ignored.

 Operating instructions:
-	To run HAMR, run hamr_code_sk.py  following arguments while in this directory: python2.7 hamr_code_sk.py [bam] [genome_fas] [min_qual] [min_cov] [seq_err] [hypothesis] [max_p] [max_fdr] [refpercent] [out_file] (optional)--paired_ends (optional)--filter_ends
+To run HAMR pipeline:
+python hamr.py [align.bam] [genome.fa] [prediction_model] [output_dir] [output_prefix] [min_read_qual] [min_read_coverage] [seq_error_rate] [hypothesis] [max_p] [max_fdr] [refpercent] --paired_ends (optional)--filter_ends (optional) --normalization_bed <region.bed> (optional)

+Examples:
+# genome-wide
+python hamr.py trial.bam  genomes/Arabidopsis_thaliana.TAIR10.25.dna.genome.fa models/euk_trna_mods.Rdata HAMRtest arabidopsis  30 10 0.01 H4  1 0.05 0.05

+# BED-restricted
+python hamr.py trial.bam  genomes/Arabidopsis_thaliana.TAIR10.25.dna.genome.fa models/euk_trna_mods.Rdata HAMRtest arabidopsis_bed 30 10 0.01 H4  1 0.05 0.05 --normalization_bed region.bed

+NOTE: Python with version v2.7.x is preferred.
+Rscript and samtools are required for running HAMR (make sure they are in searchable path).

 Required Arguments:
 		bam 		-The Directory location and name of bam file consisting of nonredundant reads that you wish to use. genome_fas 	-The Directory Genome fasta file that you wish to use.
-WARNING: remember to index the reference using samtools faifx before running hamr_code_sk.py min_qual	-The minimum threshhold of a read's quality score for it to be analyzed min_cov		-The minimum coverage of a nucleotide for it to be analyzed seq_err		-The percentage of mismatches based solely on sequencing error hypothesis	-The hypothesis to be tested, either "H1" or "H4" max_p		-The maximum p-value cutoff
+WARNING: remember to index the reference using samtools faifx before running hamr.py min_qual	-The minimum threshhold of a base calling quality score for it to be analyzed min_cov		-The minimum read coverage of a position for it to be analyzed seq_err		-The expected percentage of mismatches based solely on sequencing error hypothesis	-The hypothesis to be tested, either "H1" or "H4" max_p		-The maximum p-value cutoff
 		max_fdr		-The maximum FDR cutoff
-		refpercent	-The percentage of reads that must match the reference nucleotide out_file	-The directory location and filename for the  HAMR predicted_mods output
+		refpercent	-The percentage of reads that must match the reference nucleotide output_dir	-The directory location for the  HAMR output output_prefix   -prefix for HAMR output files

 	Optional Arguements:
-		--paired_ends, -pe	Indicates paired-end sequencing was used --filter_ends,-fe	Excludes the first and last nucleotides of a read from the analysis
+                --normalization_bed <file.bed> BED file with regions of interest for HAMR analysis (this replaces the default genome-wide HAMR mode) --paired_ends, -pe	Indicates paired-end sequencing was used --filter_ends,-fe	Excludes the first and last nucleotides of a read from the analysis

-Other Info:
-	The compiled rnapileup script include in the directory is statically compiled.
-It can be run without the samtools library installed.
-In the event of bugfixes in the samtools library, however, rnapileupV2.2.1 will need to be recompiled before the bugfixes take effect.

 Copyright: